How to Grow Citrus in Arizona: A Complete Guide

 - Break up the root ball a bit on the bottom to encourage the roots to spread out.

-- Backfill with native soil; it is unnecessary to amend the soil or use fertilizer when planting.
+- Backfill with native soil; there is no need to amend the soil or use fertilizer when planting.

 - Remove any stakes or wraps that are around the citrus trunk.
 Left in place, these can girdle the tree and kill it.